 Although I was flying to a new and exciting destination, the initial part of this trip was pretty typical for me, with domestic flights on United.
 Thankfully, they were uneventful, and actually arrived ahead of schedule.
 I got to Houston with plenty of time to relax before the long flight to Lagos.
 Unfortunately, when I checked this status upon landing, this flight had already posted a delay.
-It was strange in that the inbound flight (from Heathrow) had arrived on time, but it seems like it was some sort of scheduled maintenance on the 787.
+It was strange in that the inbound flight (from Heathrow) had arrived on time, but our departure is delayed by scheduled maintenance on the 787.
 Sigh…

 While waiting, I looked at other options to get to Lagos, but the nonstop from Houston is one of the last international departures of the day, so there weren’t really any other reasonable options.
 I also had a separate ticket to Accra that was looking pretty certain I would miss that flight.
 I’ll talk about that soon.

 Despite having a ‘first class’ meal on the flight from O’Hare to Houston, I began to get pretty hungry.
 Both many of the restaurants in Houston, and the United club were about to close.
 Thankfully, the club nearest the gate in the B terminal remained open extra hours until the Lagos flight departed.
 I asked at the desk if I would be able to re-enter the club if I left to get food.
 The agent there was very friendly, and offered to print me some food vouchers due to the delay so I wouldn’t even have to pay for the airport food, and told me how to get back in since the doors would be locked.

 It was nice to stretch my legs a bit before the long flight, and I made my way over to the E terminal.
 Sadly, many of the restaurants were closing, but I managed to get some mediocre pizza courtesy of United.
 Eventually, I returned to the club, and then to the gate for boarding.
 We finally departed about 140 minutes late.